-Typical parental consent requirements are whether a pupil can have their photograph taken, whether information can appear on the school website and whether they’re allowed on regular school trips.
+Typical parental consent requirements are whether a pupil can have their photograph taken, if their information can appear on the school website and whether they’re allowed on regular school trips.

 Pupil Asset lets you record any type of parental consent relevant for your pupils and also allows you to access that data in a number of useful ways.